 1. Introduction App 4.1 2.
 Qualifications for acting as a receiving agent App 4.2 3.
 The provision of the offeree company's register App 4.2 4.
 The provision of addresses, electronic addresses, elections and other details App 4.4 5.
 Counting of acceptances App 4.5 6.
 Counting of purchases App 4.5 7.
-Offers becoming or being declared unconditional as to acceptances before the final closing date App 4.5 8.
+Satisfaction of the acceptance condition before the unconditional date App 4.5 8.
 Disclaimers in receiving agents' certificates App 4.5